 Celebrate your donors’ generosity and sympathize when they have to trim their philanthropy for the time being.
 You and your donors are in this crisis together.
 The way in which you work with them will shape your organization’s future for years to come!

-For more information and stories about raising money during uncertain times, download our free e-book that offers stories and tips and practical advice about how to make the most of crisis to strengthen your fundraising:
+For more information and stories about raising money during uncertain times, download our free e-book that offers tips and practical advice about how to make the most of crisis to strengthen your fundraising.

 Capital Campaign Knowledge Directory